IDENTIFY YOUR SERVICE LINE

 Exposure to lead in drinking water can cause serious health effects in all age groups.
 Infants and children can have decreases in IQ and attention span.
 Lead exposure can lead to new learning and behavior problems or exacerbate existing learning and behavior problems.
 The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney or nervous system problems.

 Lead in drinking water is primarily from materials and components associated with water service lines and home plumbing.
-While there are no lead water mains, the City Water Divison cannot control the variety of materials that property owners use in plumbing components.
+While there are no lead water mains, the City Water Division cannot control the variety of materials that property owners use in plumbing components.
 There are three major ways lead can get into water:

 1. When water sits over time in plumbing and fixtures made from lead